mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        dynamic: Dynamic collection of performance data model.
      - This environment variable is enabled by CANN Profiling.
 Profiler reads this environment variable for checking to avoid repeatedly enabling CANN Profiling.
 Users don't need to set this environment variable manually.
-   * - PROFILER_SAMPLECONFIG
-     - Set the CANN msprof command line collection options
-     - String
-     - CANN msprof configuration string.
-     - This environment variable configures the environment variable for CANN msprof, which is read by Profiler to check whether msprof is enabled or not.
-Users do not need to set this environment variable manually.
-   * - MS_PROFILER_RUN_CONFIG
-     - Set the Profiler collection options
-     - String
-     - Configure the Profiler collection options in the format of a JSON string.
-     - This environment variable is usually set automatically by the program and the user does not need to set this environment variable manually.

 Dynamic Graph
 --------------